roman-milk/roman-milk.github.io/human-android.md

  They had been programmed to be sex slaves, ready to obey a master.
 Now they had been purchased, they had an owner, a real master.
 It wouldn't take long for a man to discover they were thoroughly obedient, and thereafter, their sexual skills would be discovered.
 As devoted sex slaves, they would perform any perversion he cared to demand.

  "I should have used the professors money to out bid him," Ben muttered, then fell back to seep.
-Report_Story #1